Blog » How to Create a Secure Online Company Intranet

-When I first got involved with Glasscubes, nearly a year ago, the main message which was being communicated was the business typically do not have a resource or application to go to when creating a secure online intranet.
+When I first got involved with Glasscubes, sometime ago now, the main message which was being communicated was that businesses typically do not have a resource or application to go to when creating a secure online intranet.

 I'd like to make this a simple answer.
 In my eyes, you have two options: hosted or build it yourself.